The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 A well-exercised, tired puppy will be more content and (usually) well-behaved and less likely to become bored!

-If you don't want to feed him too many treats, make a big fuss of him and let him play with his favourite toy for a few minutes instead.
+Make a big fuss about him and let him play with his toy for a few minutes.

 Giving your puppy something more exciting or rewarding to do will block his mind from any thoughts he may have had about eating his poop.

-Timing is crucial when it comes to rewarding your puppy.
+I can't stress enough how timing is crucial when rewarding your puppy.

-After pooping, he'll automatically look to you for his reward.
-With a bit of luck, you'll no longer have a naughty puppy eating poop!
+After pooping, he'll automatically look to you for his reward and with a bit of luck, you'll no longer have a naughty puppy eating poop!

 As with most dog training, consistency is critical.